Brady0wen/Brady0wen/README.md

 - 👋 Hi, I’m @Brady0wen
-- 👀 I’m interested in blockchain, especially Solana.
+- 👀 I’m obsessed with crypto
-- 🌱 I’m currently learning SEO.
+- 🌱 I do search engine optimization
-- 💞️ I’m looking to collaborate on anything related to the Solana ecosystem.
 - 📫 How to reach me @bradyowen_ on Twitter

 <!---